zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 [Msdiv 153] (# msdiv153) # msdiv153 .ref .msdiv} (14 - 4)

 [APZ 153.1] (# apz153.1) # apz153.1 .ref .apz} "It's great
-Does not think ”(ii) race or tribe or clan or color From wealth or wealth or education or industry or craftsmanship Other things separate from the scientific place or from the sage or the genius From or
+Does not think "(ii) race or tribe or clan or color From wealth or wealth or education or industry or craftsmanship Other things separate from the scientific place or from the sage or the genius From or